aae-stats/aae.db/README.md

 ```

 Alternative functions are `fetch_table`, which return tables by name from the AAEDB, and `fetch_query`, which returns custom queries specified as an SQL string.
 By default, the `fetch_table` function assumes data are in the `aquatic.data` schema (catalogue) but an alternative schema can be specified.
+The `list_table` function lists all tables in each schema on the AAEDB, and a list of available schema is included in `?list_table`.

 ```
 # use dplyr tools to download information on all sites in the Ovens River